 History of Lakshadweep

 In the 7th century, a saint named St.Ubaidullah(r) fell asleep while praying in Mecca and dreamt about Prophet Mohammad(s), who asked him to spread Islam to distant places.
 Following this dream, St. Ubaidullah(r) went to Jeddah and took ships from there to travel further.
-On his voyage, he got hit by a storm that wrecked the ship and he landed at Amini island.
+On his voyage, he got hit by a storm that wrecked the ship and he landed at Amini Island.
 He again dreamt of the Prophet, who asked him to spread the religion on this island.
 St. Ubaidullah(r) started doing that, which infuriated the headman of the island.
-But nothing could dampen his spirit, and he continued to do and even traveled to Andrott and spread the teachings of Islam.
+But nothing could dampen his spirit, and he continued to do so and even travelled to Andrott and spread the teachings of Islam.
 He breathed his last at Andrott, where his grave is present and is a sacred place today.

 Subsequently, when the Portuguese arrived, they started looting the islands to procure coir, but the legends have it that the inhabitants fought bravely and ended the Portugal invasion.
 Later, Chirakkal Raja took over the administration of the Amini group of islands, which got passed on to Arakkal of Cannanore.
-In 1799, the islands got taken over by the British East India Company.
+In 1799, the islands were taken over by the British East India Company.
 After the independence of India, in 1956 it was formed a Union territory and in 1973 its name was changed to Lakshadweep.

 Culture of Lakshadweep